antmicro/thermal-simulation-scripts/README.md

 - `<tol>` is the acceptable difference of calculated and simulated temperature in automatic film coefficient search [Celsius]
 - `camera_custom` stores Blender camera data and is defined automatically with `tpost save-config`
 - `<material_name>` is the name of the Blender material extracted from assets library with `tpost merge-materials`
-- `user_comments` the content of it will be parsed to the README.md with `tpost rport` command
+- `user_comments` the content of it will be parsed to the README.md with `tpost report` command

 ## Licensing